FFathan/DigiNote/ML/README.md

 ## What can be improved

-#list what can be improved

 - Train the model with more data, bigger dataset.
 - Use a dataset with more variety of words, more characters, and more languages.
 - Use better pre-processing function for feeding the data into the model.
 (Using batch sizing instead of feeding the data one by one).

 ## References for code, dataset, methods approach

-#list all the references used

 - [Handwritten Text Recognition using TensorFlow] (https://towardsdatascience.com/handwritten-text-recognition-using-tensorflow-2-0-f4352b7afe16)
 - [Handwritten Text Recognition with TensorFlow] (https://towardsdatascience.com/handwritten-text-recognition-with-tensorflow-2-0-f4cdcbccfa7b)